istio/istio.io/_about/contribute/writing-a-new-topic.md

 |`order`        | An integer used to determine the sort order of this page relative to other pages in the same directory.
 |`layout`       | Indicates which of the Jekyll layouts this page uses
 |`index`        | Indicates whether the page should appear in the doc's top nav tabs
-|`draft`        | When true, prevents the page from shownig up in any navigation area
+|`draft`        | When true, prevents the page from showing up in any navigation area
 |`publish_date` | For blog posts, indicates the date of publication of the post
 |`subtitle`     | For blog posts, supplies an optional subtitle to be displayed below the main title
 |`attribution`  | For blog posts, supplies an optional author's name